AxonIQ/reference-guide/introduction/architecture-overview/strategic-patterns.md

 ## Bounded Context

+Rather than writing concrete definition of what Bounded Context really is, we prefer to follow particular set of rules:

  - Explicitly define the context within which a model applies.
  - Explicitly set boundaries in terms of team organization, usage within specific parts of the application, and physical manifestations such as code bases and database schemas.
  - Keep the model strictly consistent within these bounds, but don’t be distracted or confused by issues outside.